 In Kannada, ‘Yettu’ means an ox.
 And ‘Bhuja’ means ‘hump’.
 That’s what the top of Yettina Bhuja looks like – an ox’s hump.
-The hill touches 1300 metres, which in trekking terms, is not much.
+The hill touches 1300 meters, which in trekking terms, is not much.
 But the last stretch has a very steep gradient, which can be a bit challenging.

 The rest of the trek, however, is fairly easy.
 And the entire distance can be covered in 3-4 hours.
-There is a lot of thick vegetation which can cover large parts of the trail.
+There is a lot of thick vegetation that can cover large parts of the trail.
 So while tiredness is not a risk, going off track is.

-The last one-day trek on our list, is not actually a one “day” trek.
+The last one-day trek on our list is not actually a one “day” trek.
 It’s one of the few spots outside Bangalore that’s recommended for a “night trek”.